raganwald/presentations/optimism.md

 ^ I'm going to describe a framework for understanding why some people are optimistic and some are pessimistic.
 I'm going to explain how you can actually become more optimistic in your life, and I am going to explain how I think you can help other people be more optimistic in your personal life and in your community.

-^ Before I do that, I want to share with you One True Thing about myself, and it will help you understand why I spent most of my life struggling to be happy, despite having many privileges and gifts.
+^ Before I do that, I want to share with you One True Thing about myself, and it will help you understand why I have spent most of my life struggling to be happy, despite having many privileges and gifts.

 ^ So, from my heart:

 ---

-### AMA
+### I LIVE WITH
-# Bipolar Lisp Programmer
+# Depression

-^ The One True Thing is this: I am a [Bipolar Lisp Programmer](http://www.lambdassociates.org/blog/bipolar.htm "The Bipolar Lisp Programmer"), and struggling with "both" afflictions has taught me some things that might help you out, even if you are refreshingly happy in your life, and even if you do not long for homoiconicity and macros.

 ---